sofiabsilva/learning-path/README.md

    ## Projects and Skills aquired
    - Learned PostgresSQL, how to implement databases with Object-Oriented Programming principles (Object Relational Mapping)
    - Using and creating API's
-   - Learned to use the Bulma library.
+   - Learned to use the Bulma UI framework (I would recommend it if it wasn't for the lack of search hability in their docs).
    - Built [Bookish Reviews](https://bookishreviews.herokuapp.com/), as project 1 for CS50W course
    - Participated in "CS50x Puzzle Day 2019" and solved all 11 puzzles!
 [Certicate here](https://cs50.harvard.edu/certificates/9b957586-3f97-412b-9fbf-9d7c0cc9034e)